nyable/obsidian-text-finder/README.md

 Search or replace the text of the current MarkDown file **in editor mode**.

+-   Search/Replace in current file
--   Highlight matching text.
+-   Highlight matching text
--   Display the total number of matches and the current item.
+-   Show number of matches
--   Supports regular expressions.
+-   Supports regular expressions
--   Supports case sensitivity.
+-   Supports case sensitivity

+## Todo

+-   [ ] Search/Replace in Selection
+-   [ ] Input history

+## TODO

 ## ScreenShot